Belingood/dictshaper/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;'Level-1 el-7': 'The end of the dictionary!',<br>
 }</code></p>

-## For write the dict with a name to a file
+## For writing the dict with a name to a file

 > 1. `some_dictionary = DictShaper(some_dictionary)`
 > 2.